LewisGazzard2017/rigs-of-rods/BUILDING.md

 # Building instructions
 Please refer to http://www.rigsofrods.com/wiki/pages/Compiling_Sources

+## Specifics of 'rig-editor-python' branch

+You need to manually build boost::python with Python 3.4.
+See file "tools/boost_build_python3/project-config.jam" for more details.

+The CMake scripts are not updated to accompany boost::python and Python.
+You'll need to update the generated project files manually.

 ## CMake options
 ##### Rigs of Rods core:
 | option                         | effect                                               |